ikuhamada/state-doc/manual.rst

 	Description:

-	Electric field used with BC2 of the ESM method in eV/Angstrom
+	Electric field used with BC2 BC3 of the ESM method in eV/Angstrom.
+	``E_FIELD_EVA`` can also be used.

 ESM_NEW_EWALD
 	Type: none